lavychen/mediaserver/README.md

 ![publish to docker](https://github.com/fonoster/mediaserver/workflows/publish%20to%20docker%20hub/badge.svg)

-This repository contains a dockerized distribution of Asterisk PBX 16 for use in [Project Fonos](https://github.com/fonoster/fonos).
-For more documentation on how Fonos images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonos).
+This repository contains a dockerized distribution of Asterisk PBX 16 for use in [Fonoster](https://github.com/fonoster/fonoster).
+For more documentation on how Fonoster images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonoster).

 ## Available Versions

-You can see all images available to pull from Docker Hub via the [Tags](https://hub.docker.com/repository/docker/fonoster/fonos-mediaserver/tags?page=1) page.
+You can see all images available to pull from Docker Hub via the [Tags](https://hub.docker.com/repository/docker/fonoster/mediaserver/tags?page=1) page.
 Docker tag names that begin with a "change type" word such as task, bug, or feature are available for testing and may be removed at any time.

 > The version is the same of the Asterisk this is image is based on